vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ### External Service

-Any external to Cloud Director system which needs to be able to process custom API requests via MQTT needs to be registered as an **external service** in Cloud Director.
+Any external to VMware Cloud Director system which needs to be able to process custom API requests via MQTT needs to be registered as an **external service** in VMware Cloud Director.

 The external service entity has the following definition: